 Stamp Duty Land Tax Explained

-In September 2022, the SDLT underwent significant revisions.
-The residential nil-rate tax threshold was increased from £125,000 to £250,000.
-Concurrently, the First-Time Buyers’ Relief threshold rose from £300,000 to £425,000.
-These changes were designed to alleviate the financial load on buyers and invigorate the housing market.
+In September 2022, SDLT went through a significant overhaul.
+The residential nil-rate threshold jumped from £125,000 to £250,000, and the First-Time Buyers’ Relief threshold moved up from £300,000 to £425,000.
+The goal was to ease the financial pressure on buyers and inject some momentum into the housing market.
+HMRC’s official SDLT guidance keeps you up to date on the current thresholds and rates.

 Capital Gains Tax on Property